+- a.
+Customer Service Center Manager

+- b.
+Chief Financial Officer

+- c.
+General Counsel

-- F. Traffic Diversions: The issuance of a Traffic Warning shall prompt discussions amongst the TIMS Coordinator and on scene OTIC Personnel to determine the viability of diverting traffic off the mainline, which Toll Plazas are best suited to handle the diverted traffic, etc. (Note: Regular tolls are collected during diversions.) - G. Toll Free Operations: Toll free exiting of traffic must be approved by the Executive Director or designee prior to implementation.
+- F. Traffic Diversions: The issuance of a Traffic Warning shall prompt discussions amongst the TIMS Coordinator and on scene OTIC Personnel to determine the viability of diverting traffic off the mainline, which Toll Plazas are best suited to handle the diverted traffic, etc. (Note: Regular tolls are collected during diversions.)

+- G. Toll Free Operations: Toll free exiting of traffic must be approved by the Executive Director or designee prior to implementation.
 In general, allowing vehicles to exit the Turnpike without paying tolls will only be used for short durations to ease extreme traffic congestion.
 Regular toll collection shall be resumed as soon as traffic conditions will allow.